ReqLLM.StreamResponse (ReqLLM v1.3.0)

 A streaming response with concurrent metadata processing.

-Contains a stream of chunks, a task for metadata collection, cancellation function, and contextual information for multi-turn conversations.
+Contains a stream of chunks, a handle for metadata collection, cancellation function, and contextual information for multi-turn conversations.

 Functions